xincxiong/Course-Projects/README.md

   * NLTK: http://www.nltk.org/
   * Standord packages: https://nlp.stanford.edu/software/

-### - Comments:
-The basic NLP course by Stanford is the fundamental one.
-SLP 3ed follows this course.
-After this, feel free to take one of the three NLP+DL courses.
-They basically cover same topics.
-The Stanford one have HWs available online.
-CMU one follows Goldberg's book.
-Deepmind one is much shorter.

 ### - More:
 Some other people's collections: [NLP](https://github.com/keon/awesome-nlp), [DL-NLP](https://github.com/brianspiering/awesome-dl4nlp), [Speech and NLP](https://github.com/edobashira/speech-language-processing), [Speech](https://github.com/zzw922cn/awesome-speech-recognition-speech-synthesis-papers), [RNN](https://github.com/kjw0612/awesome-rnn)